MintzyG/Lets-Learn/README.md

 - If you want to participate in the project or make any fixes/implement new modules or languages, i can add you as a collaborator, just send me a message.
 - The exercises are part of the project but still need to have its structure decided.

 #### TLDR; Let's Learn is a repo dedicated to teaching others the technologies and languages they want to learn.
-We have Go and Scala.